 So, if you’re only a little bit curious about what the two-thirds of planet earth that lies underwater looks like, there are only two ways you are ever going to satisfy your inquiring mind, either a) evolve at a rather rapid pace and grow gills or b) learn to dive.

 So, whether you grew up watching the exploits of Jacques Cousteau or have a newfound desire to see relatives of ‘Nemo’, the clownfish, up close and personal, you’ll find that there are dive courses and dive trips available for both kids & adults that will meet your needs without breaking the bank.
-Tripadvisor has a lot of reviews from divers and the overwhelming number are very positive about their experiences diving around Koh Chang with all dive companies.
+Tripadvisor has hundreds of reviews from divers and the overwhelming number are very positive about their experiences diving around Koh Chang with all dive companies based on the island.

 PADI Courses are the staple of all dive schools.
 But don’t start a course thinking that it will make you into a proficient diver within the space of 3-4 days.
 It won’t.
 But it will ensure you know how to breathe underwater and that you won’t be a danger to others.

-PADI is ‘the way the world learns to dive‘, which means they are the McDonald’s of diving and as such are commercialised and so the instructors teach the required knowledge to get you to pass a a particular certification and no more.
-There’s a lot of upselling – “Would you like fries with that?’ or a BCD, a regulator, Advanced Open Water course?”
-So think of it as the starting point, and not the end of your scuba diving training.
+PADI is ‘the way the world learns to dive‘.
+Which means they are the McDonald’s of diving and as such are commercialised.
+So the instructors teach the required knowledge to get you to pass a a particular certification and no more.
+There’s a lot of upselling – “Would you like fries with that?’ or a BCD, a regulator, dive computer , Advanced Open Water course?”
+Think of the Open Water course as the starting point, and not the end of your scuba diving training.